suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/Planning/Area Under the Curve.md

 This feature will be used to calculate the value of the metric.
 ## Design of the implementation

 | Item | Values |
 | --- | --- |
 | Parameters | DATASET(Raw_Prediction) predicted_raw, DATASET(DiscreteField) actual |
 | Returned values | {INTEGER wi, INTEGER regressor, REAL8 value} AUC |

+### Proposed location
+Logistic regression bundle.
+(As this metric can only be used when the probability / confidence of the classification is available)
 ### Parameters
 DATASET(Raw_Prediction) predicted_raw - The raw predictions (logit scores) obtained from LogitScore DATASET(DiscreteField) actual - The actual or real values of the fields the model tried to predict